elibroftw/blog.elijahlopez.ca/content/posts/canada-is-worse-becuase-of-justin-trudeau.md

   - canada
   - opinion
   - politics
+summary: "A critique arguing Canada has worsened under Justin Trudeau's leadership, detailing controversies like SNC-Lavalin, WE Charity, and ArriveCAN, and criticizing policies on housing, immigration, taxes, and criminal justice."
 ---

 These days, chronically online Canadians are absolutely wild.
 They complain about bills that they didn't even read.